-Investment managers in the MDP program will be evaluated in the same manner as that set forth in Section VIII (Selection and Retention).
+Investment managers in the MDP will be evaluated in the same manner as that set forth in Section VIII (Selection and Retention).
 Termination decisions will follow the guidelines set forth in Section X (Investment Manager Termination Guidelines).
-An evaluation of each investment manager shall be conducted not less than annually.
+An evaluation of each investment manager shall be conducted annually.